-If you have mild symptoms of Marfan syndrome, your NYU Langone doctor may recommend watchful waiting, in which he or she monitors you for any changes in your condition.
-Symptoms such as a mild curvature of the spine, or scoliosis, and overcrowded teeth may not warrant immediate medical or surgical treatment.
+If you have mild physical signs or symptoms of Marfan syndrome, your doctor may recommend watchful waiting, meaning they monitor you for any changes in your condition.
+Symptoms such as a mild curvature of the spine, known as scoliosis, or overcrowded teeth may not warrant immediate medical or surgical treatment.

-Because aortic aneurysm and aortic dissection can be life threatening, it’s important to report any unexplained back, chest, or abdominal pain to your doctor immediately or go to the nearest emergency room.
+Because aortic aneurysm and aortic dissection can be life-threatening, it’s important to report any unexplained back, chest, or abdominal pain to your doctor immediately or go to the nearest emergency department.

 Learn more about our research and professional education opportunities.